fuglaro/UmbyAndGlow/help.md

 Comes with an associated fill pattern.
 Stalagmites are shaded in a symetric manner while stalactites have shadows to the left.
 This is just for visual richness.

+#### studding

+Background layer with minimal sprinking of a studding texture that has a triangular and industrial feel.

 #### toplit_wall